 This simple gnocchi recipe is my summertime secret weapon.

-It’s ready in well under 30 minutes, full of flavor, and the perfect blank canvas for a wide array of veggies.
-When our CSA (community supported agriculture) share is in full swing, I make this recipe nearly every week to help us work through the pile of vegetables we get from our farmers.
+It's ready in well under 30 minutes, full of flavor, and the perfect blank canvas for a wide array of veggies.
+When our CSA (community supported agriculture) share is in full swing, I make this recipe (along with our burst tomato pasta and this brothy butter beans recipe!) nearly every week to help us work through the pile of vegetables we get from our farmers.

 This is a very loose recipe: it's really just veggies + a quick white wine sauce + fresh gnocchi.